meinsandkasten/meinsandkasten_01.github.io/README.md

+## Projekt

+Erster Versuch.
+Hier wurden einfach eine index.html und eine about.html Seite erstellt.
+Außerdem wurde das Theme "jekyll-theme-cayman" angebunde.
+Es wurde auch lokal installiert.
+Es handelt sich aber nicht um eine vollständige Webseite mit Navigation etc. Die Seite aus dem \_sites Verzeichnis hat kein CSS.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/meinsandkasten/meinsandkasten.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site , from the content in your Markdown files.

 ### Markdown